deeeed/expo-audio-stream/README.md

 # @siteed/expo-audio-stream

 `@siteed/expo-audio-stream` is a comprehensive library designed to facilitate real-time audio processing and streaming across iOS, Android, and web platforms.
-This library leverages Expo's robust ecosystem to simplify the implementation of audio recording and streaming functionalities within React Native applications.

 ## Features